Private equity in UK (England and Wales): market and regulatory overview

 Status.
 The BVCA is a non-governmental organisation.

 Membership.
-The BVCA has over 470 members, comprising over 230 private equity and venture capital firms and more than 220 professional advisory firms.
+The BVCA has over 500 members, comprising over 230 private equity (PE) and venture capital (VC) firms along with other professional advisory firms.

 Principal activities.
-The BVCA is the industry body for the private equity and venture capital industry in the UK.
+The BVCA is the industry body for the PE and VC industry in the UK.
 It is a promoter and advocate for the industry and its members.

 Information sources.
 See website above.